knative/community/ROLES.md

 ## Lead

 Working group leads, or just ‘leads’, coordinate working group processes and decision-making.
+A healthy working group has multiple leads, though not so many that decision making becomes difficult.
 Leads are responsible for selecting appropriate processes and tracking and reporting on the working group's results to the TOC.
 Leads collaboratively take responsibilty for accepting design proposals and approving design decisions in their area of ownership.

 Working group leads may or may not overlap with code approvers -- the expectation is that working group leads are responsible for the overall quality